 When a check says “do not convert to ACH,” it means that the payer does not want to make a payment electronically.
 Instead, the payment needs to be processed manually from one financial institution to another through the check collection system.

-More specifically, it means the financial institution will contact the other financial institution to request the funds, which is then delivered through a local clearinghouse exchange or other form organization like the Federal Reserve Bank.
+More specifically, it means the financial institution will contact the other financial institution to request the funds, which are then delivered through a local clearinghouse exchange or other form organization like the Federal Reserve Bank.

 What Is the Benefit to the Drawee if a Check Says ‘Do Not Convert to ACH’?